radareorg/radare2-book/basic_commands/print_modes.md

 |  .       skip 1 byte
 ```

-Use triple-question to get some examples using print format strings.
+Use triple-question-mark `pf???` to get some examples using print format strings.

 ```
 [0x00499999]> pf???